Sevn Alias

-The son of a Surinamese father and a Surinamese-Antillean mother, he grew up in Amsterdam-West among North African youth and was affected by their music.
+The son of a Surinamese father and a Surinamese-Curaçaoan mother, he grew up in Amsterdam-West among North African youth and was affected by their music.
 He was signed to Rotterdam Airlines label releasing mixtapes and albums.
 In 2018, he had a supporting role in video series Mocro Maffia.
 A fan of AFC Ajax, he released the single "Herres" as promotion for AFC Ajax's success in the Champions League.